Azure SQL Database Hyperscale FAQ

 Are compute nodes containerized

-No. Hyperscale processes run on a Service Fabric nodes (VMs), not in containers.
+No. Hyperscale processes run on Service Fabric nodes (VMs), not in containers.

 How much write throughput can I push in a Hyperscale database